tvegawaichman/readthedocs_tutorial/docs/source/Config/config_annotation.rst

         - *alpha*:
           Numeric list.
 Hyperparameter for CAWPE calculation.
 More than one alpha can be specified.
 See :ref:`consensus_methods` for more details.

+        - *metric*:
+          Metric.
+Metric to use for CAWPE calculation.
+(F1, Precision, Recall)